endormi/tilux/README.md

 ## Why?

 I as also many others (probably) as well have a ton of useful scripts for Linux, that just happen to be all over the system and not in one specific folder.
-So this is where this project comes handy, everything is in one CLI,.
+So this is where this project comes handy, everything is in one CLI.

 Also, a big part of the reason why I created this project is to learn, that's why I have used different programming languages when I could've just used one.